 - Denis Courtois, who married Barbe Arnault in Lévis, Quebec in 1700

-- Denis Courtois, son of Charles and Marguerite, married Barbe Arnault, daughter of Mathurin and Barbe, in Lévis, Quebec on 21st September 1700
+- Denis Courtois, son of Charles and Marguerite, who married Barbe Arnault, daughter of Mathurin and Barbe, in Lévis, Quebec on 21st September 1700

-- Gabriel Courtois, son of Charles and Marguerite, married Élisabeth Moreau, daughter of Louis and Élisabeth, in Batiscan, Quebec on 5th April 1701
+- Gabriel Courtois, son of Charles and Marguerite, who married Élisabeth Moreau, daughter of Louis and Élisabeth, in Batiscan, Quebec on 5th April 1701

-- Simon Courtois, son of Bertrand and Marie, married Marie-Jeanne Villeneuve, daughter of Mathurin and Marguerite, in Charlesbourg, Quebec on 1st September 1704
+- Simon Courtois, son of Bertrand and Marie, who married Marie-Jeanne Villeneuve, daughter of Mathurin and Marguerite, in Charlesbourg, Quebec on 1st September 1704

 - Simon Courtois, who married Marie-Jeanne Villeneuve in Charlesbourg, Quebec in 1704